CORS

 // API only allows requests from example.com

-// Your telemetryos.com origin is blocked
+// The telemetryos.com origin is blocked

 const response = await fetch('https://partner-api.com/data');